moumitadeyverma/mdeyvermablogs/README.md

 <br>
 •	If your repo has multiple solutions and they are configured to build the pipeline, then update them all together to use the new version.
 <br>
-•	Some NuGet packages will give issues, reinstall them again, fix the issues locally.
+•	Some NuGet will give issues, reinstall them again, fix the issues locally.
 It will not affect the pipeline build because the NuGet is installed every time the pipeline runs.
 <br>
 •	If the AKS deployment folder is not available, create and add the yaml files to the AKS deployment folder.
 Change Docker image for latest version.
 <br>